 Where the design community meets.

-Community Staff UX evangelist & Creative consultant @tyrale.com Joined about 7 years ago
+Community Staff UX evangelist & Creative consultant @tyrale.com Joined over 7 years ago

 Director of Product Design; hiring position for +10 yrs.

 The problem we are facing is that we don't have the time or patience to spin up a junior to a place they can be effective.
 Or at least that's the rationale we tell our selves.
 School programs, certificates, online courses are not keeping pace or too shallow to properly prepare a designer for the real world.
 The other side of that is fresh designers are delusional about the value they provide at the start of their career.

 In my experience, a Junior is more of a burden than a benefit for the first year or two depending on the individual.
 As teams are trending to leaner and meaner there isn't room for someone learning the ropes.